zincopper/hello-visitor/README.md

 Hi there,

 I'm temporarily too shy to share my code.
-So I deleted all my old versions or made them private.
+So I deleted all my old repos or made them private.

 Hope to see you someday.